-Phosphorus (P) is necessary for all life.
+Phosphorus is necessary for all life.
 Phosphorus is cycled in various forms through soil, water and living organisms.

 Phosphorus is essential to grow crops and pastures, and productive agriculture depends on it.
-Phosphorus is often added to the soil through fertiliser and other organic inputs, and living organisms within the soil are responsible for transforming P into forms that are available to plants.
+Phosphorus is often added to the soil through fertiliser and other organic inputs, and living organisms within the soil are responsible for transforming Phosphorus into forms that are available to plants.

-An additional animation has been developed for further information on the transformation and transportation of P in an agricultural landscape.
+An additional animation has been developed for further information on the transformation and transportation of Phosphorus in an agricultural landscape.
+PLEASE NOTE: No audio.